 Resin Jewelry Ideas: DIY Kids Play Jewelry Using Resin!

 For today’s tutorial, I’m going to be sharing a few resin jewelry ideas.
-Specifically, some DIY kids play jewelry for Ramona.
-I am actually not much of a jewelry-wearing person at all.
+Specifically, some DIY kids play jewelry for R. I am actually not much of a jewelry-wearing person at all.
 I don’t even wear my wedding ring!
 But my mom is.
 She loves wearing a lot of jewelry, including really bold and colorful pieces.

-Ramona, of course, loves grammy’s jewelry.
+R, of course, loves grammy’s jewelry.
 She likes putting things on and saying “just like grammy,” which is absolutely adorable beyond words.
 So I thought some play jewelry would be fun for her.
 As a bonus—the resin is really durable and can withstand some rough handling from a toddler!

 Here’s what I used for my jewelry:

 - Two-part resin—you can use a smaller jewelry resin kit as well